maxime1992/web-template/README.md

 A "dist" folder will be created.
 You're ready to deploy !

 # Quick custom
-Before you really start your own projet, i recommend you to search for "CUSTOM" occurrences in the project.
+Before you really start your own projet, I recommend you to search for "CUSTOM" occurrences in the project.
 Everything with CUSTOM is something you may want to change (except into "bower_components" folder).

 # Contribution
 I think the project has a nice & clean structure.
-If you have better ideas i would be glad to hear from you and why not propose a pull request ... :wink:
+If you have better ideas I would be glad to hear from you and why not propose a pull request ... :wink:
-(Tho, it's only my second public repo on github i have no idea how pull request works, be kind and comprehensive if i make some mistakes).
+(Tho, it's only my second public repo on github I have no idea how pull request works, be kind and comprehensive if I make some mistakes).

 In order to contribute, please run "**npm test**" and check you don't have any JSHint error :tada:.